 Ideally, we would like to be able to directly identify changes in the parameters for a structural policy equation.
-However, our approach only allows us to consider changes in blocks of conditional mean parameters for the reduced-form VAR model.11 But this is less of a problem than it may at first appear because a change in parameters for the structural policy equation should induce a change in the parameters for the reduced-form policy equation.
+However, our approach only allows us to consider changes in blocks of conditional mean parameters for the reduced-form VAR model.
+But this is less of a problem than it may at first appear because a change in parameters for the structural policy equation should induce a change in the parameters for the reduced-form policy equation.
 Then, if the Lucas critique holds, the change in the policy parameters should also induce a change in the parameters of the reduced-form equations for the non-policy variables, at least for variables affected by monetary policy.
-It is true that a simultaneous change in the reduced-form parameters, as suggested by Inoue and Rossi (2011).
-But a change in the reduced-form policy parameters without
+It is true that a simultaneous change in the reduced-form parameters for the policy and non-policy equations could instead be due to a change in non-policy structural parameters, as suggested by Inoue and Rossi (2011).
+But a change in the reduced-form policy parameters without a corresponding change in the reduced-form non-policy parameters should only occur if the Lucas critique does not hold (again, assuming policy impacts the relevant variable and, of course, that the model is reasonably well-specified).
+It is this possibility that we consider in our empirical analysis.